alanng10/Feel/Docue/a.md

 FEEL gain has LOVE gain.

-FEEL GAIN IS MOST GAIN.
+FEEL GAIN is MOST GAIN.